-Our technicians are highly trained, knowledgeable and NATE-certified to deliver a job well done.
+Our technicians are highly trained, knowledgeable and ACE-certified to deliver a job well done.
 We have full confidence in our service—in fact, we uphold everything we offer with a one-year 100% Satisfaction Guarantee!*

 We’ll even recommend a headache-free membership plan.
 This might help you find AC issues sooner so you can avoid impending repairs while keeping your house cooler.